Secure application architecture basics: separation, configuration, and access

 - Directory listings, or sensitive file types, left accessible by default.

 This list isn’t exhaustive.
 Specific architecture components, such as cloud storage or web servers, will have other configurable features that should be reviewed.
 In general, reduce the application’s attack surface by using minimal architecture components.
-If we use fewer components or don’t install modules we don’t need, we’ll have fewer possible attack entry points to configure and safeguard.
+If you use fewer components or don’t install modules you don’t need, you’ll have fewer possible attack entry points to configure and safeguard.

 Broken access control is listed in the OWASP Top 10, which goes into more detail on its various forms.
-As a simple example, consider an application with two levels of access: administrators, and users.
-We want to build a new feature - the ability to moderate or ban users - with the intention that only administrators would be allowed to use it.
+As a simple example, consider an application with two levels of access: administrators and users.
+You want to build a new feature - the ability to moderate or ban users - with the intention that only administrators would be allowed to use it.

-Of course, robust access control in our application needs more support to be effective.
+Of course, robust access control in your application needs more support to be effective.
 Consider factors such as sensitive tokens, or keys passed as URL parameters, or whether a control fails securely or insecurely.
-Nevertheless, by considering authorization at the architectural stage, we can set ourselves up to make further reinforcements easier to implement.
+Nevertheless, by considering authorization at the architectural stage, you can set yourself up to make further reinforcements easier to implement.

-Similar to avoiding racking up technical debt by choosing a well-vetted framework, developers can avoid security debt by becoming aware of common vulnerabilities and the simple architectural decisions we can make to help mitigate them.
-For a much more detailed resource on how to bake security into our applications from the start, the OWASP Application Security Verification Standard is a robust guide.
+Similar to avoiding racking up technical debt by choosing a well-vetted framework, developers can avoid security debt by becoming more aware of common vulnerabilities and the simple architectural decisions you can make to help mitigate them.
+For a much more detailed resource on how to bake security into your applications from the start, the OWASP Application Security Verification Standard is a robust guide.